-Eco Interns is an intensive job-training program for youth ages 14-19, which uses urban gardening, cooking, and entrepreneurship as a vehicle to develop leadership capabilities among youth.
-This program provides young people with an opportunity to develop and refine skills that will support them as they move into the workforce, particularly important as the rate of unemployed youth continues to grow nationally.
+The Eco Internship is an intensive youth development program for Camden youth ages 14-19, which uses urban gardening, cooking, and entrepreneurship as a vehicle to develop leadership, collaborative skills, and critical thinking among youth.
+This program provides young people with an opportunity to develop and refine the soft skills that will support them as they move into the workforce, particularly important as the rate of unemployed youth continues to grow nationally.
 Through this program young people are employed by CFET to work in the gardens, run the Farmer’s Market, and develop innovative value-added products like their hot sauce – KAPOW!
 The Eco Interns also learn valuable lessons about nutrition, entrepreneurship, financial literacy, and teamwork.

 Eco Intern Requirements